deltaALT/hyprland-dots/README.md

 ### How to install:

+> [!WARNING]
+> Do NOT use install.sh, as that script is not complete.
+All it does is try to copy a .config folder to the $HOME path, but you need to do a few other things first.
+So I recommend you to follow the guide below instead.

 First of all, enable the testing repositories.
 To do that, edit ``/etc/pacman.conf`` with any text editor, I use micro.

 Scroll down and make sure that [core-testing] and [extra-testing] are not commented out (shouldn't have a #), refer to the image below.